sneha1342/ECON4970-White_Collar_Crimes/README.md

 ## Key Objectives
-* Depicting how many transactions were legal and illegal during the time frame of the dataset
+* Depict how many transactions were legal and illegal during the time frame of the dataset
-* Getting an insight about where illegal activity tends to show up more
+* Get an insight about where illegal activity tends to show up more
-* Comparing type of transactions based on risk score and industries
+* Compare type of transactions based on risk score and industries
-* Depicting how the regression models determine which countries were sent more money during 2013-2014
+* Depict how the regression models determine which countries were sent more money during 2013-2014

 ## Top techniques used
-* Data cleaning
+* Data cleaning - Filter and Summarise functions
 * Exploratory data analysis
 * data visualizations - Bar & Pie Charts
 * Binary Regression Models